AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/airtable-modules.md

 # Airtable modules

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-In a Adobe Workfront Fusion scenario, you can connect your Airtable account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Airtable, as well as connect it to to multiple third-party applications and services.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information, see the tutorial <a href="../../workfront-fusion/tutorials/sync-airtable-google-contacts.md" class="MCXref xref">Sync Airtable and Google contacts</a>.</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information, see the tutorial .</p>
 -->

 ## Connect Airtable to Workfront Fusion {#connect-airtable-to-workfront-fusion}